MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

   ```

 > [!NOTE]
-> When you use System Center Configuration Manager, make sure you run OneDrive.exe with User permissions (not as an Administrator). </br> For help finding your tenant ID, see [Find your Office 365 tenant ID](find-your-office-365-tenant-id.md).
+> When you use Microsoft Endpoint Configuration Manager, make sure you run OneDrive.exe with User permissions (not as an Administrator). </br> For help finding your tenant ID, see [Find your Office 365 tenant ID](find-your-office-365-tenant-id.md).

 ## Deploy the OneDrive app on mobile devices running iOS or Android

-You can use System Center Configuration Manager to deploy apps to mobile devices.
-Before you do, however, you need to complete a few prerequisite steps because integration with Intune is required to manage mobile devices in System Center Configuration Manager.
-For information about managing mobile devices with System Center Configuration Manager and Intune, see [Manage Mobile Devices with Configuration Manager and Microsoft Intune](/previous-versions/system-center/system-center-2012-R2/jj884158(v=technet.10)).
+You can use Microsoft Endpoint Configuration Manager to deploy apps to mobile devices.
+Before you do, however, you need to complete a few prerequisite steps because integration with Intune is required to manage mobile devices in Configuration Manager.
+For information about managing mobile devices with Configuration Manager and Intune, see [Manage Mobile Devices with Configuration Manager and Microsoft Intune](/previous-versions/system-center/system-center-2012-R2/jj884158(v=technet.10)).

 ### Deploy the OneDrive app for iOS